tairov/llama2.c/README.md

 ## performance

 __Performance is awful at the moment.__
 UPD.
-Performance was significantly improved by using pypi interpretation or codona compilation.
+Performance was significantly improved by using pypy interpretation or codona compilation.

-While in native python interpreter it could be clocking around 1.3 tok/sec, in pypi it's 32 tok/sec and in codona it's 50 tok/s
+While in native python interpreter it could be clocking around 1.3 tok/sec, in pypy it's 32 tok/sec and in codona it's 50 tok/s

 HW spec: Apple M1 Max